ErfanRasti/arch-setup/docs/10_applications_and_packages/1_flatpak_applications.md

 ```

 - `io.missioncenter.MissionCenter`: A task manager application.
+- `net.nokyan.Resources`: Keep an eye on system resources.font
 - `com.github.tchx84.Flatseal`: A flatpak permissions manager.
 - `io.github.realmazharhussain.GdmSettings`: Customize your login screen.
 - `re.sonny.Junction`: Junction pops up automatically when you open a file or link in another app.